kovidgoyal/calibre/manual/edit.rst

 be distracting or slow you down, waiting for the preview to render.

 The preview panel shows you how the text will look when viewed.
-However, the preview panel is not a substitute for actually testing your book an actual reader device.
+However, the preview panel is not a substitute for actually testing your book on an actual reader device.
 It is both more, and less capable than an actual reader.
 It will tolerate errors and sloppy markup much better than most reader devices.
 It will also not show you page margins, page breaks and embedded fonts that use font